DevJpLg/Crypto-Tracker/README.md

 # Crypto Tracker

-- Program to know the real-time value of the most used cryptocurrencies in the market.
+- Python program to know the real-time value of the most used cryptocurrencies in the market.

 - **Requirements**
-  - Python
   - cryptocompare

 ### Setup